Manage Signal Lines

 The Simulation Data Inspector lets you view the logged signal data after simulation.

 Group Signals in Buses

 To further reduce the number of signal lines, you can group signal lines into a bus by using a Bus Creator or Out Bus Element block.
 All signal lines retain their identities when grouped in a bus and can be separated downstream from the bus.

 ex_modeling_composite_signals provides an even more readable system representation.

-The simulation results remain the same after signals are grouped in buses.
-This example enables data logging for signal lines associated with buses
+This model enables data logging for the signal lines associated with the buses named

 goal instead of logging data individually for each of the signals in these buses.